 PAYS—Pay As You Save—allows customers to buy and install water saving measures from toilets to drought-tolerant landscapes.
 We worked with the cities to evaluate measures that were cost-effective and aligned with local conservation priorities.
 We recruited and trained contractors and vendors, established pricing frameworks, identified funding for the program, and quantified the savings—which included energy, water, and GHG reduction.

 During the nine-month pilot program, 200 single family residences and 225 multifamily units signed up for the program.
-More people participated in this pilot than any in any of the city’s other water conservation programs, and it was the first time that multifamily properties had participated in water conservation efforts.
+More people participated in this pilot than in any of the city’s other water conservation programs, and it was the first time that multifamily properties had participated in water conservation efforts.
 Single family participants achieved an average of 10% energy savings, 20% indoor water savings, and $170 in net bill utility savings a year.

 Frontier Energy developed a first-of-its-kind whole house upgrade rebate program for Sacramento Municipal Utility District.
 Instead of an individual home energy modeling program, SMUD deployed our menu-based structure that removed a significant participation barrier for contractors who could not devote staff to energy modeling.
 Between 2010 and 2018, SMUD’s program achieved 5,565 completed upgrade projects and processed more than $17.5 million in rebates.